EECS E6792 Deep Learning on the Edge

 Registration

 The enrollment is limited to several dozen students.
 Instructor’s permission is required to register.
-Students interested in the course need to populate the SSOL waitlist, and MUST also populate a questionnaire (to be announced).
-The instructor will move the students off of the SSOL waitlist after reviewing the questionnaire.
+Students interested in the course need to register on the SSOL waitlist and may be asked to complete a questionnaire (to be announced).
+The instructor will move the students off the SSOL waitlist after reviewing the questionnaire.

 Content